Amitesh163/learning101/README.md

 IP_Address : This file contains the IP Address of my device.
 (Command : ifconfig/all)

-Task 3 : This folder contains the solutions of all the assigned tasks.
+Task 3 : This folder contains the solutions of all the assigned tasks of Task 3.

+Task 4 : THis folder contains the solutions of the tha assigned tasks of Task 4.